Click here to view the webinar recording.

 Mexico adopted ambitious greenhouse gas mitigation goals through its General Law on Climate Change and the Nationally Determined Contribution submitted to the United Nations Framework Convention on Climate Change.
-Mexico also adopted landmark legal reforms that are expected to unleash the development of renewable energies and accelerate energy efficiency investments, including a Clean Energy Certificates market and a law on energy transition.
-On April 12, the CEADIR discussion series explored the linkages between Mexico’s climate change mitigation and clean energy goals.
+Mexico also recently adopted landmark legal reforms that are expected to unleash the development of renewable energies and accelerate energy efficiency investments, including a Clean Energy Certificates market and a law on energy transition.
+On April 12, the CEADIR discussion series will explore the linkages between Mexico’s climate change mitigation and clean energy goals.

 Claudio Alatorre, Lead Climate Change Specialist of the Inter-American Development Bank, will discuss opportunities to use climate finance to support clean energy investments in Mexico.

 Lisa Viscidi, Program Director for Energy, Climate Change and Extractive Industries of the Inter-American Dialogue, will highlight Mexico’s opportunities to expand clean energy innovation to meet climate change mitigation goals and boost economic growth.